Once upon a time, in the village of Brooklyn, a child was born to make and spread the word about art. This birth came during World War II.

 Professional photographer, as well as painter, Gila Lane’s works offer spirited, intimate perspectives of the places and people she has met while visiting the Americas, Europe, and the South Pacific.
 Before becoming a full time artist, Gila worked in television broadcasting as a photographer, costume designer, writer, director and producer.
 In the last three decades of the 20th century her main work was shooting publicity photos of celebrities.
 Her work has appeared on The Tonight Show starring Johnny Carson, The Sonny & Cher Show, HBO, Showtime and in such publications as Time Magazine, Rolling Stone Magazine and others.

-These days her favorite thing to do is be in her gallery (Lane Gallery) in Portland, OR selling her art and photography and other artists’ works.
+These days her favorite thing to do is be in her gallery (Lane Gallery) in Portland, OR selling her art.
 Gila’s works range from straight photography to hybrids, paintings, mixed media, collages, and dioramas.
 Best of all Gila loves photographing her grandchildren in her studio.